 The table below is an example of a comparable sales valuation.
 Notice all the sales are within the same district and within a year of each other.
 The properties were all built between 1950 and 1970 and are between 1,000 and 1,500 in square foot to be similar to an example property build in 1960 and of 1,250 square feet.

 I took the price divided by the square footage of each sold property to find a value and then the average across all 15 properties.
 There didn’t seem to be any that were exceptionally higher or lower than the average so I didn’t remove any from the average.

-If you are unable to search actual sales through the assessor, you can use properties currently listed for sale.
+If you are unable to search actual sales through the assessor, you can use properties currently listed for sale in the MLS.
 The problem here is that the asking price may not be a true reflection of what the property is really worth.
 You’ll want to be even more skeptical of high- and low-values in this list and I would discount all prices by at least 5% to find market value.

 With the average price per square foot from a good list of properties, you can find the value of your target property by using its square foot living space.
 Keep in mind that this is an approximate market value of the property in a finished condition without the need for repairs.

-The capitalization rate approach to valuation is much more straight-forward but may not give you a true market value.
+The capitalization rate approach to real estate valuation is much more straight-forward but may not give you a true market value.
 The cap rate is simply the annual net operating income (NOI) of the property divided by the cost or value.
-Net operating income is the amount left of rents after all expenses are paid but before taxes and interest payments.
+Net operating income is the amount left from rents after all expenses are paid but before taxes and interest payments.

 Cap Rate = Annual NOI/Property Value

 We’ll look more closely at how to find a property’s NOI later in the article.
 There are two ways to look at the cap rate formula above.
 If you know what kind of return you want to achieve or the average return on similar properties, published frequently for commercial real estate investment, then you can find an approximate value by dividing the NOI by required return (NOI/return rate).